 - Most of Slavic Mythology not listed here existed in medieval Rus in some form or other.

 - Ilya Muromets ("Ilya from Murom").
-Regarded as the most badass among the Bogatyrs, Ilya spends the first 33 years of his life half-paralyzed, until one day, two pilgrims heal him and send him off to kick ass.
-In addition to Super Strength he "inherits" from Svyatogor, Ilya relies on common sense and combat tactics to defeat many an enemy.
+Regarded as the most badass among the Bogatyrs, Ilya spends the first 33 years of his life half-paralyzed, until one day, two pilgrims heal him, foretell him that he "will not fall in battle", and send him off to kick ass.
+In addition to Super Strength he "inherits" from Svyatogor, Ilya relies on common sense and combat tactics to defeat even the deadliest enemies of Rus.

 - Is probably a conflation of several historical characters like a warrior monk and an Orthodox Saint Ilia Pechersky (Elijah of the Caves), who's still interred in a Kievo-Pechersky Monastery, but who lived a couple of centuries after Vladimir I's time, and Dobrynya Malovich, Vladimir's maternal uncle, tutor, general and chief minister during his reign, who himself became a famous bogatyr.